SysKitTeam/docs-trace/how-to/office-365-documentation/customize-documentation-template.md

 ---
-title: Customize Documentation Template
-description: >-
-  This article describes how to use a documentation template (.dotx) to generate Office 365 settings documentation with SysKit Trace.
+description: This article describes how to use a documentation template (.dotx) to generate Office 365 settings documentation with SysKit Trace.
-author: Vinko Bedek
-date: 01/17/2020
 ---

 # Customize Documentation Template